as-0212/triage-app/README.md

 - All other patients, no matter the age demographic, are put into the Normal Queue, which treats patients in FIFO order.

-**Test Cases**
+## Test Cases

-*Priority Test*
+**Priority Test**
-Description: Showcase priority system sorting who is treated first based on age demographic and injury level
+Description: Demonstrates priority system sorting who is treated first based on age demographic and injury level
 - Patient A: Adult with injury level 2
 - Patient B: Child with injury level 5
 Outcome: Patient B is treated before Patient A

-*Demographic Test*
+**Demographic Test**
-Description: Showcase priority system sorting who is treated first based on age demographic
+Description: Demonstrates priority system sorting who is treated first based on age demographic
 - Patient A: Adult with injury level 5
 - Patient B: Elderly person with injury level 5
 - Patient C: Child with patient level 5
 Outcome: All patients are in priority queue in critical condition, so patients will be treated based on age demographic; Child > Elderly > Adult

-*FIFO Test*
+**FIFO Test**
 Description: Demonstrates priority system when two patients are admitted of the same injury level and age demographic.
 - Patient A: Child with injury level 2